 In many cases, lenders specialize in the origination of the loan, but they’re not equipped to handle the day-to-day administrative tasks that come with a mortgage.
 Instead of managing these duties in-house, they transfer (or sell) the servicing rights of their loans to a designated servicer—a company that specializes in the actual management and administration of mortgages.

-It can be frustrating to learn that your mortgage has been transferred or sold, especially without your input or consent.
+It can be frustrating to learn your mortgage has been transferred or sold, especially without your input or consent.
 After all, you probably spent valuable time and energy researching lenders, and you were hoping to have that chosen lender for the long haul.

 Fortunately, the sale of your loan doesn’t have to be scary.
 You should get a notice of the transfer in the mail, detailing your new servicer’s name and payment address, as well as the date you’ll need to start working with it.
 Your payment, loan terms, and other details will remain the same.